tom2tomtomtom/bread/PROJECT_COMPLETION_SUMMARY.md

 - **Interactive Onboarding**: ✅ **GUIDING NEW USERS**

 ### 🚀 **Ready for Enterprise Deployment**
-The BREAD platform now represents the **gold standard** for AI-powered creative platforms with:
+The AIDEAS platform now represents the **gold standard** for AI-powered creative platforms with:
 - **Enterprise-grade security** and authentication
 - **World-class AI intelligence** for brief analysis and territory evolution
 - **Exceptional user experience** with smart error handling and onboarding